precisely/rapids/README.md

 A DSL for programming user interaction flows.

 Rapids defines a new macro, `deflow`, akin to `defn`, but which  permits suspending execution until an external event is received.
-This is done with the `(listen!)` special form.
-The system uses a persistent Storage which saves the state of the computation when the `listen!` operator is invoked.
+This is done with the `(input!)` special form.
+The system uses a persistent Storage which saves the state of the computation when the `input!` operator is invoked.
 An in-memory and Postgres implementation are provided.

 The control API consists of two main functions, `start!` and `continue!` for starting and continuing flows.